 Double Incontinence (Bladder and Bowel)

 Double incontinence (combined incontinence) is when you suffer from, one or more forms of, both bowel and bladder incontinence.
 Often you will suffer from urinary incontinence first, and if you do not seek treatment soon enough, faecal incontinence will follow.
 Both forms of incontinence occur as a result of weak and/or damaged pelvic floor muscles, related ligaments and nerves.
-This often also results in a pelvic organ prolapse occurring alongside the double incontinence.
+This often also results in a pelvic organ prolapse occurring alongside the double incontinence.<!–– ADD IMAGE[59.0 Image of a pelvic organ prolapse; either one or both a bladder prolapse and rectal prolapse]-->

 Double incontinence is considered to be the most debilitating and isolating consequence of pelvic floor dysfunction.
 It is thought that at least 9.4% of the population suffer from double incontinence, the majority of which are over 45 years old.
 1/3 women that suffer from urinary incontinence will also suffer from bowel incontinence.
 The most common combination is believed to be stress urinary incontinence alongside flatus incontinence, and be experienced by women who have had one or more children and are going through the menopause.
 Urge urinary incontinence most commonly occurs alongside faecal incontinence.
 All these statements are considered only as estimations, however, as true figures remain unknown as many individuals do not seek diagnosis or treatment for fear of embarrassment.